 You may also submit your application by mail.
 Click here to download a membership application (PDF).
 Descriptions of the current membership categories and dues amounts follow.

 All Unitarian Universalist ministers granted fellowship by the Ministerial Fellowship Committee of the UUA; and such other ministers serving Unitarian Universalist institutions, who meet our generally accepted academic standards.
 Those regular members who have retired (as defined by the UUA Ministerial Fellowship Committee) and plan to seek employment in the next five years may qualify for a lower dues rate.

 UUMA members in good standing who retire from the active ministry as defined by the UUA Ministerial Fellowship Committee, have been a member for at least five years, and do not plan to pursue employment as a minister in the next five years may be granted life membership.
 Retired members must submit a request for life membership to the UUMA Office.
 Dues payments are optional for life members.
 In case of any question about life membership status, the decision of the Board shall be final.

-Those who have attained Candidate status with the Ministerial Fellowship Committee shall be eligible for Candidate membership, and shall have all rights, privileges, and responsibilities of Regular membership.
+Those who have attained Aspirant or Candidate status with the Ministerial Fellowship Committee shall be eligible for Candidate membership, and shall have all rights, privileges, and responsibilities of Regular membership.

 Associate members have all the privileges and responsibilities of membership.
 No person in regular membership shall be involuntarily moved to Associate status except as provided by these bylaws.
 Associate membership shall be restricted to: A. Ordained clergy whose primary fellowship is not with the UUA.
 B. Other ordained clergy as determined by the Board of Trustees.